bryaneytor/pg_pitrery_bk/README.md

 **Requirements**
 - PostgreSQL 12
-- Pitrery (installed and configured)
+- Pitrery for postgreSQL (installed and configured)
-- some basic knowledge of backup and recovery, and postgresql config knowledge
+- Some basic knowledge of backup and recovery, and postgresql config manipulation knowledge

-First create a base backup using `pg_basebackup` with needed options to ensure the backup is well
+First create a base backup using `pitrery backup` with needed options to ensure the backup is well

 for example:

-`pg_basebackup -Ft -X none -D - | gzip > /dir/to/postgresql/backup/db_file_backup.tar.gz`
+`pitrery backup -d some_conf`

 Then what you will need is to archive the transactional logs aka the WALs